MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x156--winsock-detected-hung-closesocket-livedump.md

 The WINSOCK\_DETECTED\_HUNG\_CLOSESOCKET\_LIVEDUMP live dump has a value of 0x00000156.
 This indicates that Winsock detected a hung transport endpoint close request.

-> [!IMPORTANT]
-> This topic is for programmers.
-If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

 (This code can never be used for a real bug check; it is used to identify live dumps.)

 ## WINSOCK\_DETECTED\_HUNG\_CLOSESOCKET\_LIVEDUMP Parameters